ucsf-wynton/wynton-website-hpc/docs/howto/group-quota.md

 Any group with purchased storage can have a group folder in both /wynton/group and /wynton/protected/group.

-In that case, the group quota would include group owned files in /wynton/group/group_name and /wynton/protected/group/group_name.
+In that case, the group quota usage would include group owned files in BOTH /wynton/group/group_name AND /wynton/protected/group/group_name.

 Of course, only members with Wynton PHI/Protected access would have access to the data in /wynton/protected/group/group_name.

-You can also request to create a subgroup to manage the quota for phi only data storage, group_name-phi for example, and it could be allocated as part of the parent quota.
+You can also request to create a subgroup to self-manage the quota for phi only data storage, group_name-phi for example, and it could be allocated as part of the parent quota.

 In addition, responsible parties may request to be delegated responsibility for managing the membership of their groups.